ComputeStacks/docs/docs/getting_started/installation/0_requirements.md

             <em>Each Availability zone will need to have their own domain, which is why I recommend including the region and AZ in the URL.
 For example, if you have regions in Amsterdam and Frankfurt, you could use something like this:</em>
             <br>
             <pre>
-a.ams.example.net <-- Availability Zone 1
+a.ams.example.net <-- Region AMS, Availability Zone 1
-b.ams.example.net <-- Availability Zone 2
+b.ams.example.net <-- Region AMS, Availability Zone 2
-a.fra.example.net
+a.fra.example.net <-- Region FRA, Availability Zone 1
-b.fra.example.net
+b.fra.example.net <-- Region FRA, Availability Zone 2
             </pre>
         </td>
     </tr>